 Read: When Should You Call a Professional to Inspect Your Foundation?Depending on the severity of the problem, foundation repair can be done in several different ways.
 Some of the common techniques include underpinning, mudjacking, or installing piers and beams in an attempt to stabilize it.

-Read: Slab Foundation Repair FAQ
+Read: Breakdown of the Foundation Repair Process